f4z3r/wasmcloud-tutorial/custom-provider/README.md

 ## What is a Provider

-A provider is a key part of the webassembly ecosystem that enables components to access external resources and services such as databases, secret stores, or notification systems.
+A provider is a key part of the WebAssembly ecosystem that enables components to access external resources and services such as databases, secret stores, or notification systems.
 This extends a component's functionality beyond a stateless application and enables integration with a broader system infrastructure.